PotatoCodo/web102_prework/README.md

-# WEB102 Prework - Crowdfunding webpage
+# WEB102 Prework - Crowdfunding Webpage

 Submitted by: Andrew Quach

-**Cordfunding webpage** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Cordfunding Webpage** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **12** hours spent in total